Only the title matters for success-starved Germany

-BERLIN After coming agonisingly close to victory at the big tournaments in recent years, Germany are now under pressure to finally deliver at the World Cup and end a frustrating 18-year title drought.
+BERLIN After coming agonizingly close to victory at the big tournaments in recent years, Germany are now under pressure to finally deliver at the World Cup and end a frustrating 18-year title drought.

 Drawn with Ghana, who they beat in the group stage four years ago, the United States, led by former Germany coach Juergen Klinsmann, and Cristiano Ronaldo's Portugal, the Germans are expected to advance from Group G with few problems.